Cedric Bixler-Zavala: Career

+Bixler-Zavala contributed vocals on two tracks on Nobody's 2013 album, Vivid Green, that being Our Last Dance and the bonus track Aways Away.
+The songs have been described as psychedelic synthpop, spacy, and "woozily soulful."

 After a brief falling out with Rodriguez-Lopez, the two eventually reunited and formed the supergroup Antemasque in 2014.
-The band consisted of Bixler-Zavala, Rodriguez-Lopez, ex-The Mars Volta drummer Dave Elitch, and Marfred Rodriguez-Lopez, younger brother of Omar.
+The band consisted of Bixler-Zavala, Rodriguez-Lopez, ex-Mars Volta drummer Dave Elitch, and Marfred Rodriguez-Lopez, younger brother of Omar.
 The band recorded and released their debut album that same year.
 Fans at the time postulated that as Flea and Elitch had previously played with The Mars Volta, a reunion of the then-defunct band might have been in the works.
 Flea played bass on 2003's De-loused in the Comatorium and trumpet on 2005's Frances the Mute.
-Elitch toured with The Mars Volta from 2009-2010.
+Elitch toured with The Mars Volta from 2009 to 2010.
 In February 2018, Bixler-Zavala confirmed on Twitter that The Mars Volta would reunite, but later clarified that At the Drive-In activity would take immediate precedence.
 The Mars Volta officially reunited in 2022 and have remained active ever since.

+In 2025, Bixler-Zavala collaborated with Steve Lyman to provide vocals on the 2026 album SIGNAL TO BURNING.
+Tigran Hamasyan and Nathan Schram also appear on the record, which has been described as experimental.
+HOMECOMING and BIRDS SINGING ON THE MOON were the first two singles released ahead of the album's debut.

 He has also made guest appearances on a number of other artist's song, ranging from Mastodon to Jonny Polonski.
 Bixler-Zavala, as well as other members of The Mars Volta, contributed to the Sympathy for Delicious soundtrack.

+In addition to his work as a vocalist and lyricist, Bixler-Zavala has also performed as a drummer, contributing to projects such as Anywhere, Big Sir, De Facto, The Fall on Deaf Ears, Foss, Los Dregtones, RJs Prospectors, Lisa Papineau, and Omar Rodríguez-López.
+He is also capable of playing a number of other instruments.